ramansbach/pendula/README.md

-## shablona
+## pendula
 [![Build Status](https://travis-ci.org/uwescience/shablona.svg?branch=master)](https://travis-ci.org/uwescience/shablona)

-Shablona is a template project for small scientific python projects.
+Pendula is a modified form of shablona, a template project for small scientific python projects.
 The recommendations we make here follow the standards and conventions of much of the scientific Python eco-system.
 Following these standards and recommendations will make it easier for others to use your code, and can make it easier for you to port your code into other projects and collaborate with other users of this eco-system.

 To use it as a template for your own project, click the green "use this template" button at the top of the front page of this repo.